The Bankrate promise

 - Sprinklers: Having a sprinkler system installed in your house can potentially earn you a discount on home insurance.

 - Fire alarms: Even when fire alarms are not a mandatory requirement, having them fitted in your house can lead to discounts from your insurer.

-- Fire-resistant materials: When your house is made of fire-resistant materials, such as concrete, brick, or gypsum, it is deemed safer than a house made of wood or log and can earn you a home insurance discount.
+- Fire-resistant materials: When your house is made of fire-resistant materials, such as concrete, brick, or gypsum, it is deemed safer than a house made of wood-framed or log and may earn you a home insurance discount.